awsdocs/amazon-msk-developer-guide/doc_source/msk-configuration-properties.md

-# Custom MSK Configurations<a name="msk-configuration-properties"></a>
+# Custom MSK configurations<a name="msk-configuration-properties"></a>

 Amazon MSK enables you to create a custom MSK configuration where you set the following properties\.
-Properties that you don't set explicitly get the values they have in [The Default Amazon MSK Configuration](msk-default-configuration.md)\.
+Properties that you don't set explicitly get the values they have in [The default Amazon MSK configuration](msk-default-configuration.md)\.
 For more information about configuration properties, see [Apache Kafka Configuration](https://kafka.apache.org/documentation/#configuration)\.

-**Apache Kafka Configuration Properties That You Can Set**
+**Apache Kafka configuration properties that you can set**

 | Name | Description |
 | --- | --- |